For Organizations

 The following information is required:.

-• Organization name, mailing address, and website (if available)
+• Organization name, mailing address, and website

 • Organization staff contact name and title, phone number, and email